dynverse/dynbenchmark/scripts/02-metrics/03-aggregation/README.md

 # Aggregation

-We create some examples here for why and how we aggregate the scores.
+Here, we create some examples here for why and how we aggregate the scores.

 | \# | script/folder                                                | description |